illydahan/DenoisingToolBox/README.md

 # DenoisingToolBox
 Implementation of image denoising algorithms using C#.

-The implementation iד done using MathDotNet lib, an open source library for linear algebra for .NET developers.
+The implementation is done using MathDotNet lib, an open source library for linear algebra for .NET developers.

-Non Local means denoising implementation is based of: https://www.ipol.im/pub/art/2011/bcm_nlm/article.pdf
+Non-local means denoising implementation is based of: https://www.ipol.im/pub/art/2011/bcm_nlm/article.pdf